Mission

 History of the ELLLC

-Since the establishment of EFAD in 1978 many initiatives have taken place to support the development of dietetic professional practice in Europe.
-EFAD has developed standards for the education, training and practice of dietitians in Europe (adopted in 2005 and updated in 2018) and European standards for practice placement requirements (adopted in 2010 and updated in 2022), a European standard for advanced dietetic competences (adopted in 2012), Pedagogical standards for practice placement teachers (adopted in 2013) and a Lifelong learning (LLL) strategy (adopted in 2013).
+Since EFAD’s establishment in 1978, numerous initiatives have aimed to enhance the practice of dietetics in Europe.
+EFAD has formulated standards for the education, training, and practice of dietitians in Europe (adopted in 2005 and updated in 2018) and European standards for practice placement requirements (adopted in 2010 and updated in 2022), a European standard for advanced dietetic competencies (adopted in 2012), Pedagogical standards for practice placement teachers (adopted in 2013) and a Lifelong learning (LLL) strategy (adopted in 2013).

-These initiatives have provided a solid basis on which to keep on building and developing.
-We are grateful to the individuals that contributed to them, but the job is not yet finished.
-Changes within EFAD, including the cessation of the Thematic Networks for Improving Education and Training Standards for Dietitians in Europe (DIETS1 and 2), and the inclusion of higher education institutions (HEIs) as Education Associate Members, provide new opportunities to support national dietetic associations (NDAs).
+The conclusion of the Thematic Networks for Improving Education and Training Standards for Dietitians in Europe (DIETS1 and 2), along with the inclusion of higher education institutions (HEIs) as Education Associate Members, offer fresh prospects to support national dietetic associations (NDAs).